bjornbytes/lovr/README.md

 Getting Started
 ---

-You can visit the [LÖVR website](http://bjornbyt.es/lovr) to download precompiled binaries for windows.
+You can download LÖVR from the [LÖVR website](http://bjornbyt.es/lovr).
 Once you have `lovr.exe`, create a folder called `myGame` to hold the files for your game.
 Next, create a file called `main.lua` in `myGame` and put this in it:

 ```lua
 function lovr.draw(eye)